Oxore/m68k-disasm/Readme.md

 Goals of this Motorola 68000 disassembler project in this particular repo:
 - Support all Motorola 68000 ISA instructions.
-- Flawless compatibility with GNU AS syntax.
+- Flawless compatibility with GNU AS and Sierra ASM68 syntax.
 It should always emit the code on which GNU AS produces absolutely identical binary (with or without linkage) without errors or warnings, unless some peculiar flags has been specified.
 - Support PC trace tables.
 With trace tables it will disassemble traced PC locations only, without attempt to disassemble everything, because not everything is instruction, some code is just data.